SAULT STE. MARIE, Ont. - Days after Terry Trafford's body was found, his teammates on the Saginaw Spirit paid tribute to his memory.

 "I'm very proud of the players for what they've been through," said Saginaw coach Greg Gilbert after the game.

-After learning of Trafford's death on Tuesday, the Spirit had Wednesday's game against Sault Ste.
+After learning of Trafford's death on Wednesday, the Spirit had their game that night against Sault Ste.
 Marie in Saginaw postponed.
 The team practised Thursday before taking to the ice Friday night in Sault Ste.
-Marie, Ont.
+Marie, Ont..

 "It was very quiet in the building and it was a really powerful ceremony emotionally," said Greyhounds coach Sheldon Keefe.
 "It made an impact on the crowd and on both teams."